SAP/openui5-docs/docs/Using_and_Nesting_Components_346599f.md

 If you want to exchange the reuse component, for example, to extend an app, you simple exchange the reuse component in the `manifest.json` descriptor file.

+A reuse of components can be achieved by their inclusion into a library that is used by various applications.
 Reuse components that are embedded by a library must have an explicit entry in the `manifest.json` in the `sap.app/embeddedBy` section:

 ```
 "sap.app": {